What does the pilot hub do?

 Community

 The digital assessment community consists of a large number of enthusiastic professionals engaged in the didactic and organisational aspects of assessment.
 Periodically, we organise events in which meeting and sharing knowledge are central.
-The first community event take place on 14 May 2025.
 Want to know more or share ideas?
 Contact Hanna Emmering at hanna.emmering@npuls.nl.